krispybyte/DonerLoader/README.md

 # Information
-`Apollo` is a project made for software securing and managing, The loader includes asynchronous client and server communication made with Boost's TCP library, [Asio](https://github.com/chriskohlhoff/asio "Asio on github").
+`Döner` is a project made for software securing and managing, The loader includes asynchronous client and server communication made with Boost's TCP library, [Asio](https://github.com/chriskohlhoff/asio "Asio on github").
-The `Apollo` loader project is written in `C++20` due to the ease of development when building an asynchronous application using the new [co routines](https://en.cppreference.com/w/cpp/language/coroutines "cppreference").
+The `Döner` loader project is written in `C++20` due to the ease of development when building an asynchronous application using the new [co routines](https://en.cppreference.com/w/cpp/language/coroutines "cppreference").

+This project was initially made for learning purposes and making a simple loader, looking back a lot of the code could be better, but this source should allow anyone to be able write a simple loader by using it as a reference.
+A lot of the features are not done and I will most likely not be updating it any time soon, but I hope someone is able to learn from it or possibly improve it as pull requests are welcome.

 # Task-list
 - [x] RSA & AES256 Key exchange